bobbydwise1/capstone-react-week3/README.md

 # _Tamerlane Chess 2000._

-#### _This is a game that is a spin-off of chess.
-This version of chess will use a bigger game board, and will have more chess pieces that are different than the traditional chess pieces._
+#### _This is a game that is a spin-off of an ancestor of Modern Chess.
+This has bigger game board, and has more unique game pieces that are different than the traditional chess pieces._

-_This specific repo is the 3rd week version of my capstone project for Epicodus._

 #### By _**Robert Lee**_